webpro/baseplate/README.md

 ### Intern

-Some experimental browser testing using the Intern test stack is working at `/test/intern/?config=../../test/intern/intern.config`.
+Some experimental browser testing using the Intern test stack is working, open the browser and check the console:

+	/node_modules/intern/client.html?config=test/intern/intern.config.js

 Does not work in IE8 (IE9 is fine).

+To test from the command-line

+    ./node_modules/.bin/intern-client config=test/intern/intern.config

 ### Behavior tests